Glow-in-the-dark/SG-Bus-App/readme.md

 - header (API keys in header) - LTA Datamall
 - URL ( passing API keys through URL) - MapBox, to get static map images

-Learning Points:
+Some small personal notes:

-1. async function, returns a promise, and would need to await on the promise to retrieve the infomation.
+1. async function, returns a promise, and would need to await on the promise to retrieve the information.
 2. use another async function to call another async function ( although in my case it doesn't work).
-So in order to retrive my variables i ended up putting all my other calculation/computation and variables inside the async function.
+So in order to retrieve my variables i ended up putting all my other calculation/computation and variables inside the async function.

 combining different objects returned from API,